 Just before Christ ascended to heaven, he promised his apostles that after he was gone, he would empower them with the Holy Spirit.
 They were to wait in Jerusalem for this to happen (Acts 1:1-4).
 This event took place ten days later, on the feast day of Pentecost.
-They were all gathered together in the Upper Room of a house.
+The community were all gathered together in the Upper Room of a house.
 They felt a strong wind and then the Holy Spirit descended on each of them in the form of fiery flames, empowering them to speak in foreign languages.

 See the full image: